Computable Cross Norm in Tensor Networks and Holography: CCNR in holographic duality

 Let us study the bulk geometry in more detail.
-For simplicity, let us consider a geometry with a time symmetric Cauchy slice.
-Then the structure of the conical defects takes the form shown in \figref{fig:cyl}.
-This is essentially the spatial geometry of the R\'enyi generalization of the canonical purification.
-Note that $\hat{B}_{2n}$ contains two copies of subregions $A$ and $B$, the additional copies being $A^*$ and $B^*$ as discussed before.
-Moreover, the geometry is not the same as the original spacetime, since it is a double cover that includes backreaction.
-Thus, when $n\to1$, the geometry is related to the spacetime used in computing the 2nd R\'enyi entropy (this is essentially $m=2$ in terms of the $(m,n)$-R\'enyi reflected entropy).
+For simplicity, let us consider a geometry with a time-symmetric Cauchy slice in the connected phase.
+Then the structure of the conical defects takes the form shown in Figure~\ref{fig:cyl}.
+(This is essentially the spatial geometry of the R\'enyi generalization of the canonical purification.)
+Note that $\hat{B}_{2n}$ contains two copies of subregions $A$ and $B$, the additional copies being $A^*$ and $B^*$.
+Moreover, the geometry is not the same as the original spacetime, since it is a two-fold cover that includes backreaction.
+When $n\to1$, the geometry is precisely the spacetime used in computing the second R\'enyi entropy.

-Assuming that this replica symmetric solution dominates, we obtain a bulk picture that is now analytic in $n$, and can be continued away from integer $n$.
-We again obtain a squeezed EWCS for $n>1$ and an expanded EWCS for $n<1$.
-However, the calculations here are different from the RTN due to the fact that the cosmic branes backreact on the geometry.
+Since we assumed the replica symmetric solution dominates, the bulk geometry is analytic in the replica number, and can be continued away from integer $n$.
+We again obtain a squeezed entanglement wedge cross-section for $n>1$ and an expanded entanglement wedge cross-section for $n<1$.
+However, the calculations here are different from the random tensor network due to the fact that the cosmic branes backreact on the geometry.

 To make contact with the random tensor network results, let us restrict to fixed area states, where we fix the areas of the two relevant surfaces $\gamma_{AB}$ and $\gamma_{A:B}$.
 The former is the surface bounding the backreacted (or squeezed/expanded) entanglement wedge, while the latter is its cross-section.
 Since the geometry is a two-fold cover, there are two copies of $\gamma_{A:B}$ in $\hat{B}_{2n}$.
 The action under these constraints becomes \be I = 2I[M_1] + \(1-\frac{1}{n}\) \frac{|\widetilde{\gamma}_{A:B}|}{4G_N} + \frac{|\widetilde{\gamma}_{AB}|}{4G_N}, \ee The R\'enyi CCNR for fixed area states is therefore \be \log Z_n \simeq -2\(n-1\) \frac{|\gamma_{A:B}^{(n)}|}{4G_N} - n \frac{|\gamma_{AB}^{(n)}|}{4G_N}. \ee We see that this precisely matches the random tensor network formula, as long as we identify $\log \chi = \frac{1}{4G_N}$.
 This is consistent with our expectations that random tensor networks describe fixed-area states \cite{2019JHEP...10..240D, Akers:2018fow}.